invider/collider.jam/README.md

 Notice, that ctx is already in scope.
 It is one of the magic tricks of collider.jam.

-Another property is Z,
-which directly specifies Z-index.
-Lab uses that to place nodes
-according to their Z-value.
+When specified, the lab frame uses Z to place nodes according to their Z-value.
-We've selected 0 as a background layer.
+We've selected 0 as a background layer just for convenience.
+Actually we can use any arbitrary numbers
+(e.g. 1001 for the background, 1011 for sprites).

 ### the ship